-3. Ensure that the database is open in READ WRITE mode.
+2. Ensure that the database is open in READ WRITE mode.

 You can set the TDE master encryption key if OPEN_MODE is set to READ WRITE.
-To find the status, for a non-multitenant environment, query the OPEN_MODE column of the V\$DATABASE dynamic view.
-If you are using a multitenant environment, then query the V\$PDBS view.
-(If you cannot access these views, then connect as SYSDBA

-- and try the query again.
-In order to connect as SYSKM for this type of query, you must create a password file for it. - 4.
-Connect using the SYSKM administrative privilege and then run the ADMINISTER KEY MANAGEMENT SQL statement to set the software management keystore.
+To find the status, query the OPEN_MODE column of the V\$DATABASE dynamic view.
+(If you cannot access this view, then connect as SYSDBA and try the query again.
+In order to connect as SYSKM for this type of query, you must create a password file for it.)